ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Get a server with 24 GB RAM + 4 CPU + 200 GB Storage + Always Free</blockquote>

 <h3>4.
-Connecting EC2 Instances to S3 Buckets via Private Network Securely - <a href="https://medium.com/@cloudwithusama/connecting-ec2-instances-to-s3-buckets-via-private-network-securely-587c8b496e65" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing Our OPcache Config Sped Up Our PHP Application By 3x - <a href="https://medium.com/one-utility-bill-engineering/fixing-our-opcache-config-sped-up-our-php-application-by-3x-871c6fe49be1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Usama Malik`**
+✍️ **posted by `Joe Alamo-Keilty`**

-<blockquote>This article will provide a step-by-step guide to establishing a secure and private connection between AWS EC2 Instances and S3 buckets.</blockquote>
+<blockquote>Using OPcache with Atomic Deployments?
+You might be making the same mistake</blockquote>

 <h3>5.
 Can We Reach Google’s MLOps Level 2 With Solely Self-hosted OSS? - <a href="https://medium.com/towards-artificial-intelligence/can-we-reach-googles-mlops-level-2-with-solely-self-hosted-oss-e61562c8883e" target="_blank" rel="noopener noreferrer">link</a></h3>